• Skip to primary navigation

 Simple Ingredients to Mix

-Pumpkin Pie Spice – Using pumpkin pie spice along with the pumpkin puree makes this one of a kind cookies.
+✅Pumpkin pie spice – Using pumpkin pie spice along with the pumpkin puree makes this a one-of-a-kind cookie.
 They are perfectly spicy and great for the fall and winter months.
 So good!

 🍽️ Instructions

-Step Two: In a medium sized bowl, combine the pumpkin puree, coconut oil (make sure it is melted!), honey, egg, vanilla and spices.
+👉Step 2: In a medium-sized bowl, combine the pumpkin puree, coconut oil (make sure it is melted!), honey, egg, vanilla and spices.

-Step Three: In a separate bowl, combine oats, nuts and Craisins and mix well.
-Add to the pumpkin puree and mix well.
+👉Step 3: In a separate bowl, combine oats, nuts, and Craisins and mix well.
+Add to the wet ingredients and mix well.

-Step Four: Using an ice cream scoop that yields ¼ cup, scoop the batter onto prepared cookie sheet.
+👉Step 4: Using an ice cream scoop that yields 1/4 cup, scoop the batter onto the prepared cookie sheet.
 Press down to make the cookie round.
 Bake 13-17 minutes.
-I checked at 13 minutes to start looking as I didn’t want them to burn.
+I always start checking at 13 minutes, as they can burn very quickly.

 🥄 Substitutions

-Also, think of taking out the Craisins and adding raisins in its spot!
+✔️Also, think of taking out the Craisins and adding raisins in their spot!

 Closeup of baked pumpkin oatmeal cookie on the cookie sheet.